sillypantscoder/pygame_platformer_2/README.md

 ## Read this first before playing the game:

-To play the game, run "python3 main.py".
+To play the game, run "python3 main.py" in the terminal.
 Then click on "Go" and click on "default.py".
 You will appear in a randomly generated world.

 1. You are the red square.
 You can walk around with the arrow keys, and up to jump.
 2. Walking into red TNT blocks will explode them.
 A big danger icon ![](textures/particle/danger.png) will appear whenever there is an explosion.